CB

 Oftentimes, it’s a combination of all three, but before we talk about creating resilience in performance horses, let’s first discuss what a performance horse is exactly.

-FullBucket co-founder and equine internal medicine specialist, Dr. Rob Franklin, goes on to explain that a performance horse is one that is simply doing some type of training.
+FullBucket’s Dr. Rob Franklin,defines a performance horse as one that is simply doing some type of training.
 “It may or may not be rider dependent, but it’s definitely some sort of work, exercise, or sport that the horse is undergoing that is different from being young and developing, old and retired, or a breeding animal.”

 By this definition, the term ‘performance horse’ can be defined as any equine in training, work, or exercise, whether that be light or strenuous.